Effects

 I wanted a delay pedal because they are just cool.
 In addition, delay pedals have been used on many of the songs I listened to in my now-faded youth.

-There were so many options for a delay pedal that I got overwhelmed and went with an extremely reputable brand; MXR.
+There were so many options for a delay pedal that I got overwhelmed and went with an extremely reputable brand, MXR.

-This beautiful pedal is covered in a deep-green, bass boat sparkle finish, it is built like a tank, is the heaviest pedal I own, has easy-to-understand controls, and sounds fantastic.
+This beautiful pedal is covered in a deep-green, bass boat sparkle finish.
+It is built like a tank, is the heaviest pedal I own, has easy-to-understand controls, and sounds fantastic.

 It was then that this non-existent “Pedal Board” (the one I refused to build) was up to three.